 RUE students take the same rigorous courses, earn the same bachelor’s degree (A.B. or Sc.B.) and have access to the full range of opportunities as other Brown undergraduates.
 They also take advantage of the flexibility of Brown’s Open Curriculum and may pursue any academic concentration.
 The RUE program is ideal for students who wish to have a full undergraduate experience, the opportunity to be involved in campus life and extracurricular opportunities, and a flexible timeline to pursue their academic goals.

 Unlike conventional transfer students, RUE students are not required to enter with advanced semester standing.
-All RUE students, including RUE transfers, even with an associates degree already, enter Brown initially with a semester level of 1, offering them up to 8 full-time semesters of enrollment, maximum choice in charting their Brown education and time to consider whether to accelerate their timeline to degree completion.
+All RUE students, including RUE transfers who may already hold associates degrees, will enter Brown initially with a semester level of one.
+This offers up to eight full-time semesters of enrollment, allowing for maximum choice in charting their Brown education and time to consider whether to accelerate their timeline to degree completion.
 Students may seek transfer credits and advance their semester standing later.
-Most decide during their first or second semester at Brown, once they have had a chance to take courses, speak with advisors and become more familiar with curricular options and more certain about their academic plans.
-And although they typically pursue a full course load of 3 or 4 four courses per semester, RUE students also may enroll in fewer courses with permission from a RUE dean.
+Most RUE students will make transfer credit decisions during the first or second semester at Brown, once they have had a chance to take courses, speak with advisors and become more familiar with curricular options and more certain about their academic plans.
+And although they typically pursue a full course load of three or four courses per semester, RUE students also may enroll in fewer courses with permission from a RUE dean.